Prithvipal/networking-by-prithvi/docs/ipaddress.md

 ### Class C

-Let us see start with example of Class C
+Let us start with example of Class C

 **IP Address:** 192.168.100.225<br>
 **Subnet Mask:** 255.255.255.0<br>
 **Gateway:** 192.
 168.100.1<br>

-- Please note the IP Address in above example, it's first octal is 192 which comes under Class C range.
+Please note the IP Address in above example, its first octal is 192 which comes under Class C range.
 So this is Class C IP Address.
+This IP Address can be written as 192.168.100.225/24 in cidr notation because 24 bits are represented as network part.

+**Network ID(First):** 192.168.100.0 </br>
+**Broadcard ID(Last):** 192.168.100.255

+The total number of host = 2^8-2 = 254.
+We are subtracting 2 because of Network ID and Broadcast ID are taken from host IP range.
+The valid IP Address range from 192.168.100.1 to 192.168.100.254

+### Class B

+Let us see the example of Class C

+**IP Address:** 172.123.100.225<br>
+**Subnet Mask:** 255.255.0.0<br>
+**Gateway:** 172.123.1.225<br>

+Please note the IP Address in above example, its first octal is 172 which comes under Class B range.
+So this is Class B IP Address.
+This IP Address can be written as 172.123.100.225/16 in cidr notation because 16 bits are represented as network part.

+**Network ID(First):** 172.123.0.0 </br>
+**Broadcard ID(Last):** 172.123.255.255

+The total number of host = 2^16-2 = 65534.
+We are subtracting 2 because of Network ID and Broadcast ID are taken from host IP range.
+The valid IP Address range from 172.123.0.1 to 172.123.255.254

+### Class A

+Let us see the example of Class A

+**IP Address:** 100.228.111.225<br>
+**Subnet Mask:** 255.0.0.0<br>
+**Gateway:** 100.101.123.1<br>

+Please note the IP Address in above example, its first octal is 100 which comes under Class A range.
+So this is Class A IP Address.
+This IP Address can be written as 100.228.111.225/8 in cidr notation because 8 bits are represented as network part.

+**Network ID(First):** 100.0.0.0 </br>
+**Broadcard ID(Last):** 100.255.255.255

+The total number of host = 2^24-2 = 2097150.
+We are subtracting 2 because of Network ID and Broadcast ID are taken from host IP range.
+The valid IP Address range from 100.0.0.1 to 172.255.255.254